Free For All: Freedom, Justice, and Citizenship

-The Ethics, Leadership and Global Citizenship Focus Program cluster grapples with the questions governments, companies, and individuals increasingly confront in a global world.
-It is about how to create and evaluate solutions to these ethical challenges.
-Drawing upon insights from anthropology, philosophy, sociology, and public policy, we explore together what it means to be a global citizen and ethical leader in the twenty-first century, and what rights and obligations come with global citizenship.
-Bringing together theory, contemporary case studies from around the world, and applied learning opportunities, this cluster cultivates the crucial tools of moral dialogue necessary for lifelong engagement—locally, nationally, globally—as ethical leaders.
+The Freedom, Justice, and Citizenship Focus Program grapples with the moral, legal, and practical questions individuals and governments confront when trying to improve our world, all issues for study and discussion of the Kenan Institute for Ethics, the home of this FOCUS cluster.
+Drawing upon insights from history, political science, philosophy, and law, we explore together what it means to be a global citizen and ethical leader in the twenty-first century, and what rights and obligations come with global citizenship.
+Bringing together theory, contemporary case studies from around the world, and applied learning opportunities, this cluster cultivates the tools of moral dialogue necessary for lifelong citizenship.

-We seek to build a sustainable community of students engaged in ethical inquiry, and you would have access to additional civic engagement and research opportunities offered through the Kenan Institute for Ethics.
+We seek to build a community of students engaged in ethical inquiry, asking questions about their role in local, national, and international communities.
+You will have access to additional civic engagement and research opportunities offered through the Kenan Institute for Ethics.
 Focus students are welcomed into the Institute’s community of engaged student leaders, with additional academic and experiential opportunities, including DukeEngage, the Kenan Summer Fellows Program, Pursuing Purpose, and Team Kenan.
-In addition, there is a field trip for the students that allows us to get to know one another better while exploring how ethics play out in real world settings.
-In the past, the field trip has been to visit Duke in DC and hear from Duke alumni doing work in international development, environmental justice, and social justice.
-We have also traveled to parts of North Carolina to explore the linkages between rural communities in the South and global justice issues.
+In addition, a weekend field trip allows us to get to know one another better while exploring how ethics play out in real-world settings.
+Past field trips have typically been to visit Duke in DC and hear from Duke alumni doing work around the issues we will study.

 Juliette Duara, Senior Fellow at the Kenan Institute for Ethics